 - Freeview Play - you can scroll back through the previous week's TV within its digital programme guide.

 - HDR - improves contrast, making whites crisper and blacks deeper, and there are several different formats to get to grips with.
-Read more in our
+Read more in our what is HDR guide.

 - Voice control - change channels, inputs and even search for shows in apps with your voice.